piyush-doke/cerebral-micro-bleeds-detection/README.md

 ## Usage

+A brief description of all notebooks is provided below.

-For all notebooks, cells are to be run sequentially from top to bottom.
-A brief description of the notebooks is provided below.
+NOTE: For all notebooks, cells are to be run sequentially in a top-to-bottom order.

 ### 1. Comparing Different CNN Structures